-The best area to explore is along the south coast of Tablas Island starting in Looc and driving all the way down to Tablas Point, then north up the east coast to Aglicay Beach and finishing up again in Looc.
+The best area to explore is along the south coast of the island starting in Looc and driving all the way down to Tablas Point, then north up the east coast to Aglicay Beach and finishing up again in Looc.

 The south coastal road is sealed in some areas though you will come across dirt roads and a few gravel sections.
 I guarantee you will be just fine if you take it slow.

 There are many hidden beaches and local villages along the way that are worth stopping into for a quick photo.
 It’s such a raw and unique experience to see the locals going about their daily lives in the less touristy areas, how’s that for a tourist spot in Tablas Romblon?!

 WHERE TO STAY IN TABLAS ISLAND

 There are dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: